Parashu: Hinduism

 The parashu named Vidyudabhi is the weapon of the god Shiva who gave it to Parashurama, the sixth avatar of Vishnu, whose name means "Rama with the axe" and also taught him its mastery.
-Parashurama was the guru of Dronacharya, the guru who the epic Mahabharata.
-Instructed Bhishma and Karna also took instruction in weaponry Karna was only one who got all knowledge of weapons from Parashurama that Shiva has taught to Parshuram, Parashuram was known to have terrible temper, having lost his father to the wicked Kshatriya Kartavirya Arjuna (not to be confused with Arjuna of Mahabharata).
+Parashurama was the guru of Drona, the guru who instructed the Pandavas in the epic Mahabharata.
+Bhishma and Karna, the half-brother of the Pandavas, also took instruction in weaponry from Parashurama.
+Parashurama was known to have terrible temper, having lost his father to the wicked Kshatriya Kartavirya Arjuna (not to be confused with Arjuna of Mahabharata).
 Parashurama's weapon had supernatural powers.
 It had four cutting edges, one on each end of the blade head and one on each end of the shaft.

 The parashu was known as the most lethal close combat weapon of the epics.
 It is one of the weapons of Shiva, Parashurama, and Durga and is still depicted on their idols throughout India.
 It is also one of the weapons of Ganesha, and the main weapon of Sahadeva and Shakuni.